Snens98/LocalChat/README.md

 # Project: SimpleLocalAIChat

 ## Infos
 Llama-cpp-python is used to run the language model: https://github.com/abetlen/llama-cpp-python.
+Eel is used so that the Python code can communicate with the frontend: https://github.com/python-eel/Eel.

 https://github.com/Snens98/LocalChat/assets/116456908/0fbc7673-d1e5-4c38-9ed1-3a65c29e36ea